Table of Contents

 • C++ header files

-Copy the easyar folder from the include directory in the EasyAR SDK to the following path or the path specified by Android.mk/CMakeLists.txt.
+Copy the easyar folder from the include directory in the EasyAR SDK to the following path or the path specified in Android.mk/CMakeLists.txt.

 app/src/main/jni/easyar/